OragonEfreet/banjo/docs/build.md

 # Building From Sources {#build}

+\brief How to build the documentation from source code

 If you want to build the project from source, follow the instructions of this page.

 ## Requirements